brendanashworth/go-ftp/README.md

 ```

 ## API Methods
-Instantiation of the server object.
+### Create server object
 This will return a pointer to an FTPServer, configured with the correct host and port.
 ```go
 server := &FTPServer{
 	host: "0.0.0.0",